nvictor/manta/decks/bookmarks/deck.md

 <!-- layout: title -->
 # Two-Tier Bookmark System

-A guide to a two-tier bookmark system: the Bookmark Bar for active links (RAM) and the archive for searchable storage (Hard Drive).
+A guide to a two-tier bookmark system: the Bookmark Bar for active links (RAM) and the browser bookmark manager for searchable storage (Hard Drive).

 ---